 Exercise caution when mixing resin with the hardener as you aren’t just beating eggs.
 Mix it attentively and with care when you are mixing at the bottom or along the sides of the container.
-Often when dealing with a large volume of resins, develop bubbles is rather unavoidable.
+Often when dealing with a large volume of resins, developing bubbles is rather unavoidable.
 Some of the bubbles might come up to the surface of the resin while you pour or cast it.

 5. Let bubbles escape naturally

 When the resin and hardener mixture is thinner, it usually has a thinner viscosity.
-They are less likely to develop bubbles but if some bubbles develop in the resin surface, give some time to escape naturally.
+They are less likely to develop bubbles but if some bubbles develop on the resin surface, give some time to escape naturally.
 The reason why they escape naturally is that the resin and hardener mixture is thinner, and the bubbles tend to release easier from the surface of the resin.
-But, it is only for thinner resin mixture, not for thicker resins.
+But, it is only for thinner resin mixtures, not for thicker resins.
 Thicker resins are generally used for doming projects, sculpture designing, and furniture.
 They hold bubbles, especially with thick casting.
 Doing resins are better suited for thin layers of pours.

 6. Manually target stubborn bubbles

 Manually, you can get rid of bubbles using a toothpick or a pin.
-This method is usually used for a smaller art piece.
+This method is usually used for a smaller art pieces.
 Blowing on bubbles can cause them to pop on the surface.
 This process is slow and only works on small pieces like jewelry, rings, earrings, molds, or small river boards.
 Everyone has a hairdryer in their bathroom.
 Light heat from the hairdryer helps to remove air bubbles, but it is not intense like a hot air gun to fight against bubbles effectively.
 Dust a mica powder or liquid resin dye to decrease the surface tension of a mold.
 A small amount of colored baby powder may also work to stop bubbles from popping on the surface of the resin.

 7. Pouring the resin the right way